- What is Council Tax support?

 You may be entitled to claim Second Adult Rebate if you are of pensionable age and have too much income yourself to qualify for Council Tax support, but you have other adults (not your partner or a tenant or lodger) living with you that are on a low income.

-Read our guide, 'What is a Second Adult Rebate?' for more information.Claim for Second Adult Rebate
+Read our page, 'What is a Second Adult Rebate?' for more information.Claim for Second Adult Rebate

 How is my Council Tax support calculated?